 Yao Hung Lan

 Instructional sessions are delivered by industry subject matter expert instructors.
-This course will run for a total of 14 classes.
-For more info visit: commons.bcit.ca/civiltech/
+For more info please visit commons.bcit.ca/civiltech/.

 Upon successful completion of this course, the student will be able to: